Kernix13/markdown-cheatsheet/shields.md

 ## Issue Tracking

-Add these if you have issues and/or PRs.
+Add these if you have issues or PRs, use labels, have milestones, etc.

 Varied: